 What is an FMM Tourist Permit?

-Who is Eligible for an FMM Visitors Permit and Who Needs a Visa?
+Who is Eligible for an FMM Tourist Permit and Who Needs a Visa?

-FMM tourist permits are available for visitors from countries on this list of countries that don’t require a visa to visit Mexico.
-The list includes the United States, Canada, Schengen area countries, as well as many others.
+FMM tourist permits are available for visitors from countries on this list.
+If the country that issued your passport is on that list, you don’t require a visa to visit Mexico.
+The list includes the United States, Canada, the United Kingdom, Schengen area countries, Australia, New Zealand, Japan, most Latin American and Caribbean countries as well as many others.
 If your country is on the list, you only need an FMM permit to visit Mexico.
-You do not need a Mexican visa.
+You do not need a Mexican tourist visa.

 Regardless of your citizenship or residency, you are also eligible for an FMM tourist permit if you hold a valid permanent residency visa or a multi-entry visitor visa for the United States, Canada, United Kingdom, Japan, or a European Schengen Area country.